GearWestX/chart-js-doughnut-chart/README.md

-# Doughnut chart | Kronoscode Financial Benefits
+# Doughnut chart |  Financial Benefits example

 * Basic Doughnut graph using Chart.Js, JavaScript ES7 and custom CSS for sizing and centering